nodejs/node-addon-api/doc/error_handling.md

 <a name="exceptions"></a>

-In most cases when an error occurs, the addon should do whatever clean is possible and then return to JavaScript so that they error can be propagated.
+In most cases when an error occurs, the addon should do whatever cleanup is possible and then return to JavaScript so that the error can be propagated.
 In less frequent cases the addon may be able to recover from the error, clear the error and then continue.